 - Now, the committee removes the extreme quotes, usually the top and bottom 25%.
 The committee averages the remaining rates and rounds them to the five decimal places.

 The committee repeats the same process for all five currencies to come up with 35 LIBOR rates.
 For the USD LIBOR, the ICE committee invites rates from 16 major U.S. banks.
 These banks include names like UBS, Citibank, JPMorgan Chase, Bank of America, and more.
-The selection process of the panel banks is carried out on yearly basis.
+The selection process of the panel banks is carried out on a yearly basis.
 Generally, the panel selects the banks that enjoy a sizable presence in the U.K. market.

 Dropping Confidence in LIBOR

 This led to a big controversy, forcing FSB (Financial Stability Board) to intervene.
-In 2013, regulations were introduced over the calculation of the LIBOR rates on the basis of recommendations by Wheatley Review.
+In 2013, regulations were introduced over the calculation of the LIBOR rates on the basis of recommendations by the Wheatley Review.

 Despite the controversies, financial institutions around the globe still widely use LIBOR as the benchmark rate.
-As per an estimate by the Federal Reserve Bank of New York in 2018, around $200 trillion of financial securities were based in the USD LIBOR, with derivatives accounting for about 95%.
+As per an estimate by the Federal Reserve Bank of New York in 2018, around $200 trillion of financial securities were based on the USD LIBOR, with derivatives accounting for about 95%.

 Some countries, however, are working or have already decided on an alternative benchmark rate.
 For example, SOFR (Secured Overnight Financing Rate) in the U.S. and SARON (the Swiss average rate overnight).